eZmaxinc/eZmax-SDK-kotlin/docs/ObjectEzsigndocumentApi.md

 //import eZmaxApi.models.*

-val apiInstance = ObjectEzsigndocumentApi() val pkiEzsigndocumentID : kotlin.Int = 56 // kotlin.Int | The unique ID of the Ezsigndocument
+val apiInstance = ObjectEzsigndocumentApi() val pkiEzsigndocumentID : kotlin.Int = 56 // kotlin.Int |
 val eDocumentType : kotlin.String = eDocumentType_example // kotlin.String | The type of document to retrieve.
 1. **Initial** Is the initial document before any signature were applied.
 2. **Signed** Is the final document once all signatures were applied.
 3. **Proofdocument** Is the evidence report.
 4. **Proof** Is the complete evidence archive including all of the above and more. try {
     val result : EzsigndocumentMinusGetDownloadUrlMinusV1MinusResponse = apiInstance.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType)